massalabs/massa-docs/web3-dev/massa-web3.rst

 Start a client with the command `cargo run` in `massa/massa-client` directory.

-You might want to sign transaction to call smart-contract in your frontend
+You might want to sign transactions to call smart contracts in your frontend
 application:

 .. code-block:: javascript